How to Run a Campaign from Beginning to End (Self-Serve Tool)

 As posts go live, you can favorite ambassadors in your dashboard, under Live Posts, and review your campaign analytics under Performance.

-Feel free to check in with your Account Manager at any time for help, and be sure to review our Knowledge Base for further tips and techniques.
+Feel free to check in with your Client Success Manager at any time for help, and be sure to review our Knowledge Base for further tips and techniques.